Joscelin Yeo

 Joscelin Yeo Wei Ling (杨玮玲 (Yáng Wěilíng); born 2 May 1979) is a former Nominated Member of Parliament (NMP) from Nov 2006 to Apr 2011 and a former competitive swimmer from Singapore.
 Yeo won 40 gold medals at the Southeast Asian Games.
 She also represented Singapore in the Asian Games, Commonwealth Games and Summer Olympics.
-Yeo was elected as a Rhodes Scholar but never took up the scholarship.
-During the 2012 London Olympics, she was a TV analyst for certain Asian markets on ESPN Star Sports.
+Yeo was elected as a Rhodes Scholar, but never took up the scholarship.
+During the 2012 Summer Olympics, she was a TV analyst for english-speaking Asian countries on ESPN Star.

-Yeo began her international swimming career at age 11, at the Asia-Pacific swim meet in Jakarta, Indonesia.
+Yeo began her international swimming career at age 11, in a Asia-Pacific swim meet in Jakarta, Indonesia.
 She swam at almost every major international meet, including the Southeast Asian Games (8 times), the Asian Games (4), the Olympics (4), and the Commonwealth Games (3).
 She ended her 16-year swimming career in early 2007.

 Education

-Yeo studied at Methodist Girls' School.
+Yeo studied at Methodist Girls' School and at University of Texas at Austin, where she competed in track and field and swimming for the Texas Longhorns.

 Swimming career

 Yeo started competitive swimming at the age of 11 at the Asia-Pacific swim meet held in Jakarta, Indonesia in 1990.
 She won six individual golds, one relay gold and silver during the meet and set six individual records and two relay records.